 Creating Documents with Quarto

 Quarto is an open-source scientific and technical publishing system built on Pandoc.
 It extends R Markdown to support reproducible research workflows in Python, R, Julia, and Observable.
-This guide shows you how to create documents with Quarto.
+This guide shows you how to create documents with Quarto, from simple HTML output to full multi-document websites.

 Why Quarto?